Carboxyhemoglobin Quantitation, Whole Blood by Co-Oximetry

 Ordering Recommendation

-Use to diagnose increased carbon monoxide levels and its poisoning.
+Use to diagnose increased carbon monoxide (CO) levels and CO poisoning.

 Methodology